shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 - Once verified, access the Aliases page to create your first alias.
 - Optionally, configure **SMTP for outbound email** in the **Domain Settings**.
 This requires additional DNS records.

+> [!NOTE]
-> **💡 Note:** No information is sent outside of your server.
+> No information is sent outside of your server.
 The self hosted option and initial account is just for the admin login and web view to manage domains, aliases and related email configurations.

 ### Testing